TheMTank/ai-distillery/README.md

 Then follow the [guide by Karpathy](https://github.com/karpathy/arxiv-sanity-preserver) to run the code.

-### Executing the scripts
+## Executing scripts

 Please consult `-h` for more information on how to run one of the executables.

-#### An example call
+### An example call to run LSA

-An example call to compute 2-dimensional LSA vectors for the documents:
+An example call to compute 2-dimensional LSA (latent semantic analysis) vectors for the documents:

 ```sh
 embed_lsa data/txt/ -n 2 --annotate data/full_paper_id_to_title_dict.pkl -o data/embeddings/lsa-2.pkl